Yakitrak/ticktick-alfred-workflow/README.md

 ### Lists
 `tls <query>` - Search for a list in TickTick.
 Pressing enter will open the list in TickTick.

-`tla <query>` - Create a new list in TickTick.
+`tln <query>` - Create a new list in TickTick.
 Pressing enter will open the list in TickTick.

 ### Tasks
 `tts <query>` - Search for a task in TickTick.